3mcd/backbone-component-renderer/README.md

 ]);
 ```

-#### Utilities
+### Utilities

+The library exports a few functions to help reduce the complexity of your templates even furhter.

-##### `factory(ctor)`
+#### `factory(ctor)`

-The library exports a function called `factory` that can help reduce the complexity of your templates even further. `factory` takes a constructor function and returns new instances of the constructor when invoked.
+`factory` takes a constructor function and returns new instances of the constructor when invoked.
 In this way, you can remove the `new` keyword from your templates completely.

 e.g. Using `factory()`: